GopiKrishnaMenon-CosmoFerrito/Alpha-OS/README.md

 #Instructions:

 I am extremely sorry for only including the source code.
-Within a day or two documentation along with config files will be uploaded.
+Within a day or two documentation along with config files and tutorials for understanding the code will be uploaded.
 Meanwhile enjoy the code

 Happy Coding